 I quickly learned a lesson on the wisdom of this.
 I send a very vague spec for the logo I needed for my new site.
 Although the logos I received were great, I didn’t feel the designers had “got into my head” with what they initially produced.

 However, after getting more used to the process and sending other projects through, it was a delight to see work coming back that I’d never have been able to produce myself.

-I was particularly happy with some Pinterest graphic templates I received for the site, which incorporated a text-based logo I submitted myself:
+I was particularly happy with some Pinterest graphic templates I received for the site while I was working on my Penji review.
+These incorporated a text-based logo I submitted myself:

 As you can see from the image above, I was able to receive this in Adobe Illustrator format.

 Something I particularly like about Penji is that you can choose to receive your output in whatever format you need, so that you can incorporate the designs into your own workflow.
 For example, the Pinterest graphics above just require me to drag in an image of my own and change the text.

 Within the Penji interface you can ping messages back and forth with your allocated designer, and request as many tweaks and amendments as needed.
 One thing to note is that they will only work on one design at a time (at least on the “Pro” package I tried.)
 This could be a bit of a downside if you have a list of tasks to get through and you “block the pipeline” if one takes a while to finalise.

 That said, designs come back quickly, with a next day promise.
 The onus is very much on you to go back with your comments and amendments quickly in order to keep the process flowing.
 I confess that I wasn’t that hot on that whilst doing my Penji review, due to life getting in the way with other commitments.

 Penji has an interesting sales proposition, and the value is going to depend massively on how much design work you need.